tdenimal/tdenimal.github.io/_posts/2020-08-08-kedro_custom_dataset.md

 This method is mandatory and will be called each time we try to execute a .head() method on a kedro dataset.
 Here we just return a dictionary containing the protocol and the filepath of the dataset on disk.

-# add dataset to kedro data catalog
+# Add dataset to kedro data catalog

+When you add a custom dataset ( same thing for regular ones) you have 2 options : defining only 1 file or a directory.
+For our dcm files option 2 is the way to go as we have more than 12k dcm files to extract.

-## read a single file
+## Read a single file

+To read a single dcm file, just define the type and filepath.

 ```bash
 dicom_single: